joeireland/iot-core-workshop/Workshop5-thing-shadow.md

    - Enter a username of **pi**, the IP address displayed on the LCD screen connected to your Raspberry Pi, enter port **80** and press the **[ENTER] Connect** button.

-   NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
-Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.
+   **NOTE: The password to use when logging in is written on your Raspberry Pi case.
+Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.**

    ![SSH to Raspberry Pi](images/ssh-to-raspberry-pi.png)